dfns/dfns-api-docs/api-docs/authentication/user-management/listUsers.md

 A list of users in the caller's organization.
 Each item in the list has the following fields:

-* `userId` is the globally unique ID that identifies the user in the DFNS API
+* `userId` is the globally unique ID that identifies the user in the Dfns API
 * `kind` is the kind of the user.
 Can be one of the following values:
   * `EndUser` indicates the user is a standard user in the application
   * `CustomerEmployee` indicates the user is a employee of the Dfns customer that owns the caller's organization
   * `DfnsStaff` indicates the user is a employee of Dfns
-* `credentialUuid` is the globally unique ID that identifies the credential registered to the user in the DFNS API
+* `credentialUuid` is the globally unique ID that identifies the credential registered to the user in the Dfns API
-* `orgId` is a globally unique ID that identifies the user's organization in the DFNS API
+* `orgId` is a globally unique ID that identifies the user's organization in the Dfns API
 * `permissions` is a list of permissions that are assigned to the user
 * `scopes` is a list of scopes that are assigned to the user
 * `isServiceAccount` a boolean value indicating if the user is a service account (non-human entity)